Cleveland Clinic logo

 Possible Causes

-A large pericardial effusion is the most common cause of pulsus paradoxus.
-Normally, you have some fluid in your pericardium, or sac around your heart.
-This gives your heart protection and cushioning.
-But sometimes, too much fluid builds up in your pericardium.
-Providers call this pericardial effusion.
-This fluid buildup presses on your heart because your pericardium can only stretch so much.
-When the fluid buildup squeezes the heart so much that blood can’t enter, it becomes cardiac tamponade.
+A large pericardial effusion is the most common cause.
+This is a buildup of too much fluid in the sac around your heart.
+This fluid presses on your heart because the sac can only stretch so much.
+When the fluid buildup squeezes your heart so much that blood can’t enter, it becomes cardiac tamponade.

 Other pulsus paradoxus causes include:

-In causes that don’t involve your pericardium, both blood pressure numbers (top and bottom) usually fall.
+In causes of pulsus paradoxus that don’t involve the sac around your heart, both blood pressure numbers (top and bottom) usually fall.

 Care and Treatment